temq09/bot451/README.md

 The recomended way to run the backend is docker.

-Beckend requries a database to work.
+The beckend requires a database to work.
 There are two options for the database: `sqlite` or `postgres`.

-The sqlite opion is built in to the docker and will be used out of the box if postgres endpoint is not found.
+The sqlite option is built-in into the docker and will be used out of the box if postgres endpoint is not found.
-It also reuqires singlefile binary which comes preinstalled with the docker image.
+It also requires singlefile binary which comes preinstalled with the docker image.

 #### Supported parameters:
-- pg_url - Postgres endpoint, will be run with sqlite if omitted
+- `pg_url` - Postgres endpoint, will be run with sqlite if omitted
-- work_dir - a directory to download files and store sqlite database, required
+- `work_dir` - a directory to download files and store sqlite database, required
-- pg_user - database user, required when `pg_url` is set
+- `pg_user` - database user, required when `pg_url` is set
-- pg_password - password for the user, required when `pg_url` is set
+- `pg_password` - password for the user, required when `pg_url` is set
-- pg_database - database name in postgres deployment, required when `pg_url` is set
+- `pg_database` - database name in postgres deployment, required when `pg_url` is set
-- singlefile_cli - path to the singlefile binary
+- `singlefile_cli` - path to the singlefile binary

 ```bash
 docker build -f Dockerfile.backend -t backend .